aerialgiant/handbook/leaving-the-company.md

 they've worked for the company, plus placement services to help them find their next job.

 Ideally, the departing employee will be an ambassador for Aerial Giant and become an extension of our network.
-To help retain this connection, we've formed an Aerial Giant Alumni group and invite the alumnus back annually to reconnect.
+To help retain this connection, we've formed an Aerial Giant Alumni group and invite the alumni back annually to reconnect.